Address: 1301 N Stafford St, Arlington, VA 22201

 Office hours: 7:30 a.m. to 4 p.m.

-Washington-Lee was the first of three comprehensive high schools to be established in Arlington.
+Washington-Liberty High School changed its name on July 1, 2019.
+The school was the first of three comprehensive high schools to be established in Arlington.
 Now in its 93rd year of operation, the school boasts a diverse student population representing more than 50 countries across the globe.
-Washington-Lee is proud of its history and traditions, which include honors by the U.S. Department of Education, The Virginia Board of Education, the Virginia Department of Education, and The Washington Post.
-Washington-Lee’s building has been awarded Gold certification in the Leadership in Energy and Environmental Design (LEED) program by the U.S. Green Building Council.
+Washington-Liberty is proud of its history and traditions, which include honors by the U.S. Department of Education, The Virginia Board of Education, the Virginia Department of Education, and The Washington Post.
+Washington-Liberty’s building has been awarded Gold certification in the Leadership in Energy and Environmental Design (LEED) program by the U.S. Green Building Council.

-Washington-Lee’s Senior Experience Program, Exploring Work from Theory to Practice, is now in its 14th year.
-Ninety-eight percent of seniors participated in the 2017 Senior Experience Program.
+Washington-Liberty’s Senior Experience Program, Exploring Work from Theory to Practice, is now in its 14th year.
+Ninety-eight percent of seniors participate in the Senior Experience Program.